 Copy the Timeline for email or presentations

-At no additional cost, topics from the Foundation/Intermediate course can be substituted or added to ensure the most comprehensive and effective training possible is delivered at this level.
+The topics are occasionaly changed and the course can be tailored to ensure the most comprehensive and effective training possible is delivered at this level.
 An instructor will discuss this with you.